nwhitehead/ChatPromptPro/README.md

     - id: unique identifier from request
     - data: current piece of text generated (one token I think) | reason for being done (error | length | ...)

+## Image prompts

+Using Canva AI image generator.

+* A drawing of a friendly robot that wants to help.
+[Dreamy style]

+* A diagram showing a tree of branching nodes with arrows, with a friendly robot watching the diagram.
+Sci-fi, colorful, retro futuristic. [retro anime style]

+* A robotic tree, tended by robotic farmers, in a sci-fi futuristic style, highly detailed, clean lines. [retro anime style]

 ## Some References

 Microsoft Guidance